alalami-maryam/cyberlab/Week-01/Notes.md

+##Objectives
+- Download VirtualBox, Kali Linux, and Ubuntu
+- Learn the basic Linux commands
+- Understand what each virtual machine is used for

+##Concepts Learned
+What is Kali Linux?
+How to download and install Kali Linux.
+How VirtualBox helps in creating a safe environment to gain hands on experience with new operating systems.

+##Hands On Work

 I started by downloading Oracle's Virtual Box which is which is an open-source virtualization software.
 VirtualBox allows me to run multiple operating systems (virtual machines) on my computer without affecting my main operating system..